sonic-net/SONiC/doc/mgmt/config_replace_rollback_HLD.md

 # 5 Error Handling
-- Primary Encryption cannot be replaced using config replace key config-key password-encrypt and no key config-key password-encrypt commands trigger re-encryption of keys in backends and much more.
-If Primary Encryption related commands are Created/Modified/Deleted through config replace, Error will be thrown

 - User management commands cannot be replaced using config replace username and no username commands directly configure local users on linux.
 If User management commands are Created/Modified/Deleted through config replace,